Rubber Gym Flooring

 CrossFit-Friendly Gym Flooring

-For burpees, push-ups, handstands and any other exercise where your skin may come in contact with the flooring, you'll want to try out one of our many smooth surfaced rolled rubber gym flooring options.
-Many of our rubber gym flooring rolls also have less rubber odor than traditional 4x6 horse stall mats.
-Rolled rubber floors can also be installed in layers if greater thickness is desired.
+For burpees, push-ups, handstands and any other exercise where your skin may come in contact with the flooring, you'll want to install one of our many smooth surfaced rolled rubber gym flooring options.
+Rolled rubber floors can be installed in layers if greater thickness is desired.
 This will help protect your concrete subfloor from becoming damaged during Olympic lifts where heavy weights are being dropped from waist height and above.

 When ordering rubber gym flooring, you'll often have your choice of color.
 Black rubber gym flooring is made from recycled rubber, most often ground truck tires.
-The color flecks in rubber tiles and rolls are ethylene propylene diene monomer (EPDM) -- a synthetic rubber.
-Natural rubber gym mats include white flecks randomly appearing throughout the material.
+Color flecks in rubber tiles and rubber rolls are ethylene propylene diene monomer (EPDM) -- a synthetic rubber.

-For free weight areas and on heavily-used high school gym floors, 1/2 inch or 3/4-inch-thick material provides better protection for the flooring underneath the rubber gym floor mats.
-This rubber thickness provides the best shock absorption to protect both the weights and the floor beneath the rubber surface.
+For free weight areas and heavily-used high school gym floors, 1/2 inch or 3/4-inch-thick material better protects the subfloor.
+This increased thickness provides the best shock absorption to protect both the weights and the floor beneath the rubber surface.

-Keep in mind that the more often and more weight that is dropped, the greater rubber thickness you'll need to ensure proper protection.
-This form of usage is also much harder on the rubber than other exercise and may shorten its lifespan.
+Keep in mind that the more often and more weight that is dropped, the greater rubber thickness you'll need to ensure proper protection of your subfloor.
+This form of usage is also much harder on the rubber than other exercise and may shorten the gym flooring's lifespan.
 Most rubber gym flooring is guaranteed for at least 5 years but has an expected lifespan of more than a decade.
 Re-vulcanized rubber products will also be more durable than non-vulcanized rubber flooring of the same thickness.

 Alternatives to Rubber Gym Floors

-PVC StayLock tiles are a great gym alternative to rubber flooring, providing excellent cushioning and versatility for a variety of activities, such as aerobics and weight training.
-Available in bump top and orange peel designs, StayLock floor tiles are waterproof, making them a solid option for damp basements that may have occasional water problems.
+PVC StayLock tiles are a great gym alternative to rubber flooring, providing excellent cushioning.
+These tiles are versatile and suitable for a variety of activities, such as aerobics and weight training.
+Available in bump top and orange peel designs, StayLock floor tiles are waterproof, making them a great choice for gym environments.
 These tiles offer the benefits of high end ergonomic flooring and give you more options for colors and pattern designs in your gym floor.

 A great fit for basement floors, kids' rooms, martial arts, home exercise rooms and floor exercises, foam tiles offer a softer surface than rubber flooring.
-Foam tiles range from 1/2 inch to 1-5/8-inch thick and are offered in a variety of colors and styles.
-Foam gym tiles are affordable, easy to install and can ship via ground service.
+Foam tiles range from 10 mm to 1-5/8-inch thick and are offered in a variety of colors and styles.
+Foam gym tiles are affordable, easy to install, and can ship via ground service.

 Installation and Care

-Cleaning of gym floors is like other types of flooring.
+Cleaning your new gym floors is just like cleaning other types of flooring.
+Foam gym floor mats can be cleaned using common household floor cleaners.
+Whether you have foam or rubber flooring, it is important to keep the floors clean and free of dirt to ensure a long life span of your gym floor.
 Always use a neutral pH floor cleaner for rubber surfaces.
-Foam gym floor mats can be cleaned using common household floor cleaners.
-Whether you have foam or rubber flooring, it is important to keep the floors clean and free of dirt and soil to ensure a long-life span of your gym floor.

-Delivery of this product is most often via freight delivery.
+Delivery of these flooring materials is most often via freight delivery.
 For smaller orders, ground delivery such as FedEx or UPS may be available.
 Ground service deliveries to your door generally save on shipping costs over freight deliveries.
 Freight deliveries require the receiving party to meet the freight truck at the time of delivery.

 Commitment to Customers